HOW WE ARE MAKING A DIFFERENCE - QUOTES FROM OUR COMMUNITY

 Raymond Alexander, a Portland visual artist, crafter, workshop leader

-Ayomide also is co-creators of Chakralot meditation Chocolates.
+Ayomide Ngo believes that Yoga is a tool for social justice and community bridging.
+She currently teaches Kaleidoscope community yoga and a yoga class that supports Humans of Color.
+Ayomide is also a co-creator of Chakralot meditation Chocolates.
 She believes that meditation can be a delicious journey that everyone can experience.
 Chocolate can be a used as a sweet treat or a tool to support you in investigating your deepest self.

 Ayomide currently teaches at Dance at Portland Community College and Teaches Yoga at The Peoples CO-OP.